George Band: Mountaineering

+Professional Life

+Other postings with Shell took him to Bangladesh and Oman as well as The Hague.
+Later he moved into executive roles including an appointment as Managing Director of Shell in Sarawak and Sabah and from 1976-1980 he was Director of Shell UK Exploration and Production when their major North Sea oil discoveries were starting to come into production.
+In 1983 he was appointed Director General of the UK Offshore Operators Association, representing oil and gas companies operating on the UK continental shelf and after retirement in 1990 he became Vice-Chairman of Premier Oil (1990-1993).

+Later life

-Following these early mountaineering successes, George Band spent most of his professional life in oil and gas exploration.
-In 2005, aged 76, Band made the trek to the south-west Base Camp of Kangchenjunga in Nepal.
-He was president of the Alpine Club and the British Mountaineering Council, and he traveled around the world.
+He was President of the Alpine Club (1987–1989) and the British Mountaineering Council (1996-1999).
+He continued to travel widely after retirement, leading adventure treks to India, Central Asia, Nepal, Sikkim and Bhutan and in 2005, aged 76, made the trek to re-visit the south-west Base Camp of Kangchenjunga in Nepal.

 He wrote the books, Road to Rakaposhi and in 2003, Everest 50 Years on Top of the World (the official history - Mount Everest Foundation, Royal Geographical Society and the Alpine Club).
 In 2007 he wrote " Summit", a book celebrating 150 years of the Alpine Club.
 He was Chairman of the Himalayan Trust (UK).
 George Band was an Appeal Patron for BSES Expeditions, a youth development charity that operates challenging scientific research expeditions to remote wilderness environments.

 George Band was appointed Officer of the Order of the British Empire (OBE) in the 2009 New Year Honours.

 George Band died of natural causes in Hampshire, England, UK, on 26 August 2011, aged 82.